noelkelias/multitok/README.md

-# MultiTok: Variable-Length Tokenization for Efficient LLM Training Adapted from LZW Compression
+# MultiTok: Variable-Length Tokenization for Efficient LLMs Adapted from LZW Compression

 MultiTok provides a novel
 variable-length tokenizer in the sense that each token can